 - Ross Bugden (Orchestral Film Composer)

-They are absolutely amazing composers, both with an exceptional ear for emotional music.
+They are absolutely incredible composers, both with an exceptional ear for emotive music.

 Soon after, Dan Lyle joined the executive production team to add his own personal spin, with James 'Jimmy' Vowden, Jack Ide and Kyle Staff on the co-production team for the same reason.
-Despite producers and film assistants working closely with Senior, he never told anybody how the film would end - he wanted everybody to watch the film with as much enjoyment as possible.
+Asides from Staff, Senior didn't tell anybody how the film would end - he wanted everybody to watch the film with as much enjoyment as possible.
 Likewise, he only exposed actors to their segment of the script.

 Shooting began late June 2015 and continued through to May 2016.